 What if we decide not to sell?

 Nothing is sold without the charity's written acceptance.
-Decline the offer and the items come back to the shop by tracked, insured delivery at no charge.
+Decline the offer and the items come back to the shop by tracked, signed-for delivery at no charge.
 A valuation that leads nowhere costs you nothing.

 How is the charity paid for items it sells?